-After his appointment and deliberation of the Council of Ministers, the Prime Minister presents to the National Assembly his general political program which gives rise to a debate, followed by a vote of confidence.
+Within a time period of forty-five (45) days at most, after his appointment and after deliberation of the Council of Ministers, the Prime Minister presents to the National Assembly his general political program which gives rise to a debate, followed by a vote of confidence.
+The vote is acquired by the absolute majority of the members of the National Assembly.